aedans/Nylon/README.md

 ## Aliases
 Aliases are defined above the 0th function using a symbol followed by any number of characters.
 Before running the program, all instances of the symbol are replaced with the characters.
 Aliases are applied top to bottom, and are not applied on themselves.
-All lines containing aliases must start with '!', and any number of aliases may be on that line, separated by spaces.
+All lines containing aliases must start with '!', and any number of aliases may be on that line, deliniated by spaces.

 ## GOTOs
-- '^n': Moves to the nth function in the current function.
+- '^': Takes an argument n and moves to the nth function of the current function (numbers and strings are treated as one function).

 ## Implicit Input
 By default, when the program is called, all arguments are pushed onto the stack in order.